-- (28) In order to make the information on the pay gap between female and male workers at organisational level widely available, Member States should entrust the monitoring body designated pursuant to this Directive to aggregate the data on the pay gap received from employers without putting additional burden on the latter.
-The monitoring body should make these data public, allowing to compare the data of individual employers, sectors and regions of the Member State concerned. - (29) Joint pay assessments should trigger the review and revision of pay structures in organisations with at least 250 workers that show pay inequalities.
+- (29) Joint pay assessments should trigger the review and revision of pay structures in organisations with at least 250 workers that show pay inequalities.
 The joint pay assessment should be carried out by employers in cooperation with workers' representatives; if workers' representatives are absent, they should be designated by workers for this purpose.
 Joint pay assessments should lead to the elimination of gender discrimination in pay. - (30) Any processing or publication of information under this Directive should comply with Regulation (EU) 2016/679 of the European Parliament and of the Council14.
 Specific safeguards should be added to prevent the direct or indirect disclosure of information of an identifiable co-worker.
-On the other hand, workers should not be prevented from voluntarily disclosing their pay for the purpose of enforcing the principle of equal pay between men and women for equal work or work to which equal value is attributed. - (31) It is important that social partners discuss and give particular attention to matters of equal pay in collective bargaining.
+On the other hand, workers should not be prevented from voluntarily disclosing their pay for the purpose of enforcing the principle of equal pay [...]. - pay in collective bargaining.
 The different features of national social dialogue and collective bargaining systems across the Union and the autonomy and contractual freedom of social partners as well as their capacity as representatives of workers and employers should be respected.
-Therefore, Member States, in accordance with their national system and practices, should take appropriate measures [...] to encourage social partners to pay due attention to equal pay matters, including discussions at the appropriate level of collective bargaining and the development of gender-neutral job evaluation and classification systems.
+Therefore, Member States, in accordance with their national system and practices, should take appropriate measures [...]to encourage social partners to pay due attention to equal pay matters, including discussions at the appropriate level of collective bargaining and the development of gender-neutral job evaluation and classification systems. - (32) Workers should have the necessary procedures at their disposal to facilitate the exercise of their right to access justice.
+National legislation making use of conciliation or the intervention of an equality body compulsory or subject to incentives or sanctions should not prevent parties from exercising their right of access to court.